Metrics in Detail

 Contact Handle Time

 Time spent on a Customer Profile during an active Contact.
-Any Gladly user regardless of role, who views a Customer Profile during an active Contact session contributes to handle time.
+Regardless of role, any Gladly user who views a Customer Profile during an active Contact session contributes to handle time regardless of their Channel availability.

 When Contact Handle Time is reported on a per-Agent basis, it is labeled as Work Session Handle Time.
 This refers to the part of the total Contact Handle Time contributed by that specific Agent and is not limited to Contacts accepted on a particular day.